 Boron’s Industrial Minerals

 Boron Minerals are found in the Earth’s crust; various forms come from different geological structures, such as pegmatite and metamorphic rocks.
-The most common boron minerals that form on Earth today include Tincal, Tincalconite, Colemanite, Kernite, Ulexite, Pandermite, Boracite, Hydroboracite, Inderite, Ascharite, Datolite, Sassolite, Meyerhofferite, Inyoite, and Probertite.
+Today’s most common boron minerals include Tincal, Tincalconite, Colemanite, Kernite, Ulexite, Pandermite, Boracite, Hydroboracite, Inderite, Ascharite, Datolite, Sassolite, Meyerhofferite, Inyoite, and Probertite.

 Major Commercial Boron Minerals

-Kernite was named for “Kern” county where it was discovered in 1926—at the US Borax Mine, Boron, Kramer District, eastern Kern County, western Mojave Desert, Southern California, U.S. More recently, it was discovered in Argentina, Spain, and Turkey and is now being mined.
+Kernite was named for “Kern” county, discovered in 1926—at the US Borax Mine, Boron, Kramer District, eastern Kern County, western Mojave Desert, Southern California, U.S. More recently, it was discovered in Argentina, Spain, and Turkey and is now being mined.

 Uses: Kernite produces a white crystalline substance known as borax, best used in soaps.